 Botulinum toxin (Botox) is a neurotoxic protein that prevents the release of the neurotransmitter that causes muscle weakness or paralysis.
 Botox injections can reduce or eliminate forehead wrinkles, furrows, and frown lines that appear between the eyebrows.
 Botox can also reduce or eliminate the crow’s feet and nasolabial folds that contribute to common signs of aging as well as relax the muscles around the mouth that cause a gummy smile in a procedure known as the Botox Lip Flip.
-Botox can also be used in dermatology or therapeutic procedures, such as in the treatment of chronic migraines2 and excessive sweating or hyperhidrosis3, muscle or nerve disorders4 such as cervical dystonia, strabismus, and overactive bladder.
+Botox can also be used as a part of Microgold Skin Rejuvenation treatments, or in dermatology or therapeutic procedures, such as in the treatment of chronic migraines2 and excessive sweating or hyperhidrosis3, muscle or nerve disorders4 such as cervical dystonia, strabismus, and overactive bladder.

 Benefits of Botox Injections:

 - Clinical trials have proven that Botox® can reduce forehead wrinkles, deep and superficial lines, forehead lines, furrows, and frown lines that appear between the eyebrows, crow’s feet, frown lines, nasolabial folds, and other early signs of aging

 - Botox is a minimally-invasive alternative to plastic surgery procedures like a brow lift

 - Botox can reduce the appearance of drooping eyelids

 - Botox provides considerable improvement in marionette lines in the perioral area if treated along with fillers